How other benefits affect the child home care allowance

 Paternity allowance paid during the maternity or parental allowance period (maximum of 18 days) does not affect the care allowance.
 However, child home care allowance allowance cannot be paid while the father receives paternity allowance for the same child following a period of parental allowance.

 Parents may be paid child care allowance and paternity allowance at the same time if they are paid child care allowance for other children under school age, and the total amount of such allowances is more than the amount of the paternity allowance.
-In practice this is the case only if the paternity allowance is small and if the parents have several children under school age who are not in municipal day care or day care subsidised by means of the private day care allowance.
-Use an online calculator to estimate if you can receive the allowances at the same time.
+In practice this is the case only if the paternity allowance is small and if the parents have several children under school age who are not in municipal day care or day care subsidised by means of the private day care allowance. .

 A father who is responsible for the care of a child but is not married or living together with the child’s mother is entitled to a paternity allowance.
 The father does not have to be living with the child, but he must be caring for him or her during his paternity leave.
 If a non-resident father receives paternity allowance after the period of parental allowance, the child’s mother will not receive child home care allowance for this period for the same child.